 As you can see, while a lack of BAC reduces the evidence the police have, it still results in a significant punishment that may impair your ability to work.

 This is another common question we receive from clients in Michigan.
-As breath tests and blood samples are known to be less than perfect, many residents in Michigan don't feel confident a police's sample will give them a fair assessment of their intoxication level.
+As breath tests and blood samples are known to be less than perfect, many residents in Michigan don't feel confident a police officer's sample will give them a fair assessment of their intoxication level.

 Believe it or not, you are allowed to request an independent chemical test from police.
 But keep in mind, if your independent blood test comes back as over the limit, it may be used in court, regardless of whether you want it to or not.